thunderbird89/esf/stories/story-knock-knock.md

 Hayes turned back to the President.

 > "Sir, this changes everything.
-The American people—hell, the entire world—they need to know what just happened.
+The American people - hell, the entire world - they need to know what just happened.
 Not the classified details, not the strategic implications, but the basic truth: we were almost invaded.
 We almost lost.
 And we only survived because the Federation was there."

 Trump waved a hand dismissively.

 > "Why do they need to know?
 It's over.
 We won.
 Telling people they were almost invaded will just cause panic.
 Stock market will crash.
 People will freak out.
 Better to keep this quiet, handle it behind the scenes."

 > "With respect, Mr. President," General Torres interjected, "this can't be kept quiet.
 Three families just lost sons and daughters in combat.
 Fifty-four more pilots are returning from a battle that lasted eight hours.
-Portugal, Japan—they're coordinating with us on this.
+Portugal, Japan - they're coordinating with us on this.
 And the Federation has been operating in the shadows for decades.
 This is the moment where that changes."

 General Kaitlyn Morrison, Marine Corps Commandant, leaned forward.